Practising at: The Melbourne Clinic (Inpatients/Outpatients), Epworth Hospital, Cabrini Hospital, RMH Private Medical Centre (Consults)

 He has practised at an oupatient level at the Melbourne Clinic as a general adult psychiatrist and neuropsychiatrist since 2001, and has been an accredited visiting specialist at Epworth Hospital since 2010.
 In addition, in 2010 he began undertaking multidisciplinary neuropsychiatric assessments as part of a Melbourne Clinic Neuropsychiatry service.

-Dr Walterfang through his role in the Neuropsychiatry Unit has also developed considerable expertise in offering consultative opinions on complex patients, either as second opinions in an outpatient setting, or in a consultation-liaison hospital setting.
-He is an accredited specialist at Epworth Hospital, and is available for consults on medical, surgical and rehabilitation inpatients at Epworth Richmond.
-He also admits patients with neuropsychiatric disorders for treatment or assessment to The Melbourne Clinic.
+Professorr Walterfang through his role in the Neuropsychiatry Unit has also developed considerable expertise in offering consultative opinions on complex patients, either as second opinions in an outpatient setting, or in a consultation-liaison hospital setting.
+He is an accredited specialist at Epworth and Cabrini Hospitals, and is available for consults on medical, surgical and rehabilitation inpatients at these hospitals.

-Alongside his neuropsychiatric practice, Dr Walterfang also continues to practice general adult psychiatry, seeing patients with a wide wange of mental illnesses, and with a particular interest in psychotherapy for anxiety and depression.
+Alongside his neuropsychiatric practice, Professorr Walterfang also continues to practice general adult psychiatry, seeing patients with a wide range of mental illnesses, and with a particular interest in psychotherapy for anxiety and depression.

-He is also one of a handful of Australian authors to be invited to contribute a chapter to the world's most popular and respected psychiatric reference text, Sadock's Comprehensive Psychiatry - with an update due for publication in 2016.
+He is also one of a handful of Australian authors to be invited to contribute a chapter to the world's most popular and respected psychiatric reference text, Sadock's Comprehensive Psychiatry - with an update published in 2017.

 Click this link for a list of Medline-indexed publications.